Project Structure

 sitemd setup

 Setup runs automatically on your first sitemd launch if it detects no existing .mcp.json configuration.
-You can also re-run it manually at any time to update agent files after an engine update.
+You can also re-run it manually at any time to refresh agent files after a sitemd update.

 If you installed via git clone from the public repository, these files are already present.
 For npm and download installations, setup creates them automatically on first launch.